Frequently asked questions are organized by the following topics:

 OTM will review the student’s request and notify the Graduate College Thesis Office that a thesis is to be withheld.
 Withholding a thesis for a patent review does not affect graduation or thesis deposit; all students are required to complete their thesis deposit by the deposit deadline.

 How does a request for a patent review affect my options for the release of my ETD?

-After submitting the Thesis Withholding Request Form to OTM, you may create your ETD submission profile and select from one of the three release options offered.
+After submitting the Thesis Withholding Request Form to OTM, you may create your thesis submission profile and select from one of the three release options offered.
 Your thesis will be withheld from release into the IDEALS repository until the release is approved by OTM.
-After the thesis is released into IDEALS, it will become available according to the release option you chose during the ETD submission process.
+After the thesis is released into IDEALS, it will become available according to the release option you chose during the thesis submission process.

 Can I extend the period of time during which access to my electronic thesis is restricted?

 The three IDEALS release options described on the Release Options page will accommodate the needs of most Illinois graduate students.
 For changes or extensions to your release option, review the request choices on the Release Options page.

 Why am I asked to agree to the IDEALS deposit agreement during the thesis submission process?